From Harford County government:

 • Review loan defaults within the region that our banking institutions operate;

-• Examine how loan classifications are impacting our financial institutions’ ability to make new loans;
+• Examine how loan classifications are impacting our financial institutions’ ability to make new loans, including personal loans and mortgage loans;

 • Review loan concentrations and ascertain how the regulatory process is impacting local banks;